ivedants/Virtual-Reality-Museum-of-Renaissance-Musical-Instruments/README.md

 **Data Collection:** One of the first and biggest challenges in this project was to gather enough data from trustworthy sources.
 All the information about the instruments featured in this project has been collected from various sources such as websites of various museums around the world, various music schools, sources like wikipedia, and more.

+## User Guidelines

+In order to access the application in VR, all that the user needs to do is visit the URL link through their VR HMD Browser and enter VR Mode.
+In order to access all the interactive videos alongside the instruments, the user has to visit the URL without the HMD through a regular web browser on a computer.
+This is a limitation of Amazon Sumerian where it renders HTML 3D videos into 2D images when accessed in VR Mode.
+More information about this limitation can be found on Amazon Sumerian’s official website at https://docs.sumerian.amazonaws.com/articles/html3d/

 **Processing audio files:** The audio files collected had to be edited and cleaned for better experience in the VR.
 The editing and cleaning was done using Apple Garageband.

 **Making 3D Models of the instruments:** All the 3D Models of all the musical instruments in this project have been **custom designed** by me using **Adobe Photoshop and Rhinoceros 3D**.
 The objects have been used in .OBJ file format while their textures are in JPEG file format.